TinoMuzambi/CleanNext.jsBoilerplate/README.md

-# Clean Next.js with TypeScript and Sass Boilerplate with Yarn
+# Clean Next.js with TypeScript and Sass Boilerplate

 ## Usage